hm-lang/core/proposals/README.md

 instance of the class is needed.
 It is a compiler error if a `;;renew()` method (with no arguments besides `Me/My/I;`) is defined after other `renew` methods (with arguments).
 Note that `renew` should be a class instance method (1), i.e., `;;renew(...)`.

+The reason why we use `@class` for static variables and functions is because we don't want to require defining class instance variables and functions with `My` in front of them, e.g., `vector2: {My X: dbl, My Y: dbl}`, but instead only do `vector2: {X: dbl, Y: dbl}`).
+The more common use case is to add fields to your type, and we want to make inline class definitions super pain-free.

 ## class type and instance abbreviation